Paul Spriggs presents – The Definitive Guide to Extreme Robotron Mastery (Difficulty 10 club)

 Secret is in the Technique (tip from David)

 - As far as technique goes, I always focus on the most dangerous enemy on the board.
 In the early waves, immediately begin to fight your way out of the middle of the screen and run along one of the walls to pick off the spheroids lurking in each corner before they manifest into enforcers.
 The hulks will do their best to guard the spheroids, so be prepared for that.
 If some enforcers are quick enough to spawn, make sure you are ready to quickly move away from the walls, as their incoming shots will roll along the wall right into your man, like a bowling ball.
-Also keep in mind that the enforcer’s bullets are just small enough to evade your fire as they are firing at you from your left or right along the top or bottom walls.
+Also keep in mind that the enforcer’s bullets are just small enough to evade your fire as they are firing at you from your left or right along the bottom wall.

 - Try and keep as much distance between you and the brains as possible.
 Try not to hug the walls too much or else you will cut your escape vector from the brains’ missiles in half.